This post will help you understand the different XCR Options click here.

 The only difference between the exposed and buried gas blocks is that the exposed gas block is outside the upper receiver and the buried is inside.
 The gas block is always buried when the upper receiver is longer than the gas system.
 For more information, watch this video

 Yes.
-There is a dial on the gas block that is visible through the oval ports on the upper receiver.
-It is very simple to adjust the gas dial with the tip of a cartridge.
+There is a dial on the gas block that is accessible through the oval ports on each side of the upper receiver.Â

 n ATF Form 4 is used when you are buying a Short Barrel Rifle (SBR) from a local FFL Dealer or individual.
 In addition to personal information, the ATF Form 4 requires you to supply passport sized photos and fingerprints so the government can do a background check on you.
 You will also have to pay a $200 one-time tax.
 It can take several months to a year for your ATF Form 4 to be approved before you can take possession of you SBR.